 Julia Adams, Head of College

-Julia Adams is married to Hans van Dijk, and between them they have four children: Lydia, Cassidy, Sebastian and Andrew.
-Andrew, the youngest, is a rising junior at Bates College.
-Julia and Hans have two grandchildren, Emmett and August Russell, who live in New Zealand and whom they try to visit as much as they can!
+Julia Adams is married to Hans van Dijk, and between them they have four children: Lydia, Cassidy, Sebastian, and Andrew.
+Andrew, the youngest, recently graduated from Bates College.
+Julia and Hans have four grandchildren – Emmett, August, Dee Dee, and Otto – who live in Auckland, New Zealand and whom they try to visit as much as they can!

 Not-so-guilty pleasures?
 Sci-fi and fantasy books and films; concerts and other cultural doings in New York City and environs, and swimming in icy bodies of water … including in Lake Superior, off the Oregon coast, or in the Adirondack Mountains.